open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 8. Recipient completes the authentication using their eID means which also creates a signature on the authentication hash with authentication key pair.
 9. Client reads Recipient certificate from the authentication response.
 10. Client verifies that the container has a Recipient record with the same Recipient ID (personal identification number).
-11. Client constructs server-specific authentication tickets and sends one to each CSS.
-Each CSS validates the received authentication ticket.
+11. Client constructs server-specific authentication tickets and sends one to each CCS.
+Each CCS validates the received authentication ticket.
 12. Client receives the server capsule share from each CCS.
 13. Client combines the shares into a full secret and derives the KEK.
 Client uses the key material to decrypt the encrypted archive in the CDOC2 container and calculate HMAC to validate the integrity of the container.
 14. Continues with UC.Client.P.04 — Re-encrypt existing CDOC2 container for long-term storage.